-Safety refrigerants of group 1 or class L respectively according to DIN 8960 have to be used exclusively.
-National (2) and international (3) regulations for the protection of the ozone layer are to be considered.
-The

-TÜRK LOYDU - NAVAL SHIP TECHNOLOGY, SHIP OPERATION INSTALLATIONS AND AUXILIARY SYSTEMS-JAN 2016 danger of suffocation by using these refrigerants shall be pointed out.
-The type and application of the refrigerants have also to be approved by the Naval Authority.
+Safety refrigerants of group 1 or class L respectively according to DIN 8960 have to be used.
+The danger of suffocation by using these refrigerants shall be considered.
+The type and application of the refrigerants shall be agreed upon by the Naval Authority.

-2. Working pressures
+2. Working Pressures